sebschub/MdSymbol/README.markdown

 and the derived files mdsymbol.sty and mdsymbol.pdf.

-All other files distributed with these sources, e.g. the Makefile and the Python scripts are in the public domain.
+All other files distributed with these sources, e.g. the Makefile and the Python scripts were written by Michael Ummels and are in the public domain.